dahyorr/memory-link-shortener/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will help you get the project up and running on your local machine.

 ### Prerequisites

-What things you need to install the software and how to install them:

-- Node.js
-- npm

 ### How to run
 Instructions on how to run the project locally aree available [here](how-to-run.md).